The Pantone colors for Autumn/Winter 2022 feature colors for everyone!

 This post contains affiliate links.
 By clicking on them I may receive a small commission at no extra cost to you!
+As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!

 As I sit and write this today, fall seems a very long way off in coastal Texas.
 The summer heat still has at least a month to scald us.
 But what better time to look forward to the changing leaves and pumpkin spice everything promised by Fall?

 It’s not far, less than a month away.
 I’ve been preparing my own seasonal capsule based on wardrobe essentials and featuring hot pink and yellow as accent colors (along with leopard).

 Today, though is all about the Pantone colors for autumn/winter 2022!